Filters

 • Start the engine and allow the water pump to do the work.

-• While you’re cleaning your motor, make sure the water pump has good flow by carefully feeling the temperature of the water stream.
+• While you’re cleaning your motor, ensure the water pump has good flow by carefully feeling the temperature of the water stream.

 • The water shouldn’t be hot, and the output should be strong.